 8.8 This Agreement is governed by the applicable laws of the Republic of Singapore and the parties submit to the exclusive jurisdiction of the courts of the Republic of Singapore in relation to any dispute concerning this Agreement.

 The Customer would be deemed to have unconditionally accepted the terms of this Agreement with the benefit of proper legal advice and knowledge upon electronically accepting this Agreement.

-Property on Express listing is advertised on the website and other property portals.
+Property on DIY listing is advertised on the website and other property portals.
 Personalized support and property reports are provided by the Supplier.
 Call and messaging systems are within the platform and in the Supplier’s app.

 DIY Sale listing for HDB, payable upon completion: